hjwylde/werewolf/README.md

     inhabitants.

 Objective of the Game:
-For the Angel: die in the first round.
+For the Loners: complete their own objective.
 For the Villagers: lynch all of the Werewolves.
 For the Werewolves: devour all of the Villagers.